The Captive Slave: Painting

 The three-quarter portrait shows a Black man in orange-red open collar clothing, sitting on a stone bench, against a muted background, with the subject taking up most of the frame.
 Large metallic manacles are visible around his wrists, which lie on his lap, and a heavy chain falls across the bench and out of the frame.
 The man is gazing up and to his left.

 At its original showing the painting was titled, The Captive Slave, and the viewer is informed of the sitter's condition as a slave by the manacles and by his dark skin, which connects him to the African slave trade.
 His clothes suggest somewhat foreign origin but also prison garb.
 The features of the subject show the man as a recognizable individual person.
 The painting has been described as a portrait but also a hybrid with genre painting, as the name of the character in the painting is unknown.
 His aspect is saintly or heroic, imploring, vulnerable, and somewhat passive in rest, which allowed British viewers, when the portrait was first shown to sympathize or pity the subject and deplore his condition.
 While the portrait follows high art conventions for depicting the saintly or long suffering, portraits of individual slaves were rare in the European high art tradition.

 Context

 The artist, John Simpson, was a British portrait painter who studied at the Royal Academies, and was a longtime assistant of the portraitist Thomas Lawrence.
 In modern scholarship, Simpson is described as little known.
 The painting was created on a used canvas that x-rays showed had previously depicted a stately home and another portrait; this reuse suggests that Simpson did not paint it on commission, which is how he made his living, but here he appears to have chosen the subject of his own volition.
-The portrait was displayed in London at the Royal Academy in 1827, and again in London at the British Institution in 1828; that year, it was also displayed at an exhibition at the Liverpool Academy.
+The portrait was displayed in London at the Royal Academy Exhibition of 1827, and again in London at the British Institution in 1828; that year, it was also displayed at an exhibition at the Liverpool Academy (the port of Liverpool had been highly involved in transatlantic slave trade).
 Several contemporary reviews at that time noted the pathos that the painting evoked, and associated the painting with "radical" or "sentimental" abolitionist literature.
+The level of attention it received is also suggested by it quickly being reproduced in printings at the time.